Programming

 Graduate Teaching Orientation (GTO)

-Graduate Teaching Orientation (GTO) is a REQUIRED two-day event.
-This event is dedicated to orienting all of MU’s (domestic and international) graduate students providing a new role that contributes to teaching (such as leading recitation, grading, etc.) at the University of Missouri.
-To identify your role and need for participation of this course, please click here to view all of the roles relating to teaching.
+Graduate Teaching Orientation (GTO) is a REQUIRED event dedicated to orienting all of MU’s (domestic and international) graduate students providing a new role that contributes to teaching (such as leading recitation, grading, etc.) at the University of Missouri.
+To identify your role and need for participation of this course, please view all of the roles relating to teaching.

-Teaching Essentials: An Evidence-Based Approach to Inclusive and Effective Teaching at Mizzou for New and Returning Faculty
+Teaching Essentials: Special Teaching Topics for New and Returning Faculty

-- Evidence-based practices that align with MU’s definition of inclusive and effective teaching
+• Evidence-based practices that align with MU’s definition of Teaching for Learning Effectiveness

-Teaching Essentials launches every September and is open to all educators.
-Watch for recruitment announcements early in the academic year.
-For more information, please contact: Flower Darby, Associate Director, Teaching for Learning Center at fdarby@missouri.edu
+Teaching Essentials is open to all educators.
+See our LibCal page for upcoming sessions.
+For more information, please contact: Lydia Bentley, Associate Director, Teaching for Learning Center at bentleyl@missouri.edu

 Teaching Renewal Week

 Teaching Renewal Week (TRW) is a virtual educational development conference for the MU faculty, graduate instructor, and instructional support staff community.
 Each January, TRW provides virtual opportunities for idea exchanges and other formats for enhanced teaching for learning.
-This event promotes an open, collaborative culture across campus, and highlights great examples of research and teaching on this campus.
-Guest speakers present on key topics and issues related to teaching for learning.
+This event promotes an open, collaborative culture across campus, and highlights great examples of evidence-based teaching on this campus.
+Speakers present on key topics and issues related to teaching for learning.
 Additionally, attendees can learn about numerous programs and resources.

 New Faculty Orientation

-New Faculty Orientation provides an opportunity for faculty and T4LC to learn and explore inclusive and effective teaching practices at the University of Missouri.
-During New Faculty Orientation, T4LC provides workshops and guidance on the most pertinent topics for new faculty, including: Tips for inclusive teaching across modalities, online teaching effectiveness, introductions to active learning, and other guidance related to course design, activities, and assessments.
+New Faculty Orientation provides an opportunity for faculty and T4LC to learn and explore teaching resources at the University of Missouri.
+During New Faculty Orientation, T4LC provides information sessions on the most pertinent topics for new faculty.